History

 August 16-17

-- Orville Peck’s LA Rodeo takes over our stage for two sold out nights.
-Each show hosted by two fabulous drag queens, Meatball and Pinche.
+- Orville Peck’s LA Rodeo takes over our stage for two sold-out nights.
+Each show is hosted by two fabulous drag queens, Meatball and Pinche.

 August 22

-- The Fixx perform an 18 song set including their hits “One Thing Leads to Another” and “Stand or Fall.”
+- The Fixx performs an 18-song set including their hits “One Thing Leads to Another” and “Stand or Fall.”

 September 9

-- Richard Marx finally makes his highly anticipated Troubadour debut while excited fans packed the room for his sold out show.
+- Richard Marx finally made his highly anticipated Troubadour debut while excited fans packed the room for his sold-out show.

 September 18